Gerald Sparrow: Career

+and lived in Thailand for 23 years.
+In 1941, during the Second World War, the Japanese invaded Thailand, and Sparrow was interned under harsh conditions.
+After the war, Sparrow resigned as a judge and opened a private law office in Bangkok, dealing mainly in commercial law.
+In the 1950s, he retired to England, where he became well known for his books, particularly the long series entitled The Great Forgers, The Great Traitors etc., which mixed famous and infamous criminal cases (and a few civil cases) from history with other cases which Sparrow knew, often personally, from his time in Thailand.

+He was the author of "over forty books, mostly about travel".

 Sparrow was the president of the Club of Ten, a pro-apartheid organization whose members included South African, British, American businessmen.
 One of them was Lampas Nichas, a "South African fertiliser millionaire."
 However, the club was founded by Connie Mulder and Eschel Rhoodie, and the real aim was to publish "advertisements in the newspapers and otherwise do publicity work extolling the policies of the South African government".
 Sparrow opposed the sporting boycott of South Africa in 1974.
 He later recanted his views.

-Personal life and death
+Personal life

-Sparrow married a Thai, and he lived in Thailand for 23 years.
-He was interned under harsh conditions by the Japanese, after their 1941 invasion of Thailand (the name adopted 1939-46 and 1948–present).
-Sparrow resigned as a judge after the war, and opened a private law office in Bangkok, dealing mainly in commercial law.
-He retired in England, where he became well known for his books, particularly the long series entitled The Great Forgers, The Great Traitors etc., which mixed famous and infamous criminal cases (and a few civil cases) from history with other cases which Sparrow knew, often personally, from his time in Thailand.
-He died in 1988.
+In 1929, in England, Sparrow married Barbara Ethel Thompson.
+He later married secondly a Thai.
+He died in Bromley, Greater London, in August 1988.